offbynull/offbynull.github.io/docs/data/learn/Anki/input/input.md

    * forward half-strand (5' to 3') is called the lagging half-strand.
    * reverse half-strand (3' to 5') is called the leading half-strand.

    This nomenclature has to do with DNA polymerase.
 Since DNA polymerase can only walk in the reverse direction (3' to 5'), it synthesizes the leading half-strand in one shot.
-For the lagging half-strand (5' to 3'), multiple DNA polymerases have to used to synthesize DNA, each binding to the lagging strand and walking backwards a small amount to generate a small fragment_NORM of DNA (Okazaki fragment). the process is much slower for the lagging half-strand, that's why it's called lagging.
+For the lagging half-strand (5' to 3'), multiple DNA polymerases have to used to synthesize DNA, each binding to the lagging strand and walking backwards a small amount to generate a small fragment of DNA (Okazaki fragment). the process is much slower for the lagging half-strand, that's why it's called lagging.

  * `{ankiAnswer} Okazaki fragment`